 Does the brightness or color of your display change by itself from time to time?
 Intel's "image enhancement" is probably messing with you.
 All these "enhancements" do is make the image inconsistent and worse.

-- Open Intel Graphics Control Panel by searching "graphics" in the Start Menu.
+- Open Intel Graphics Command Center by searching "graphics" in the Start Menu.

 - Go to the Video section.

 - Press the "+ Custom" button to create a different video mode.

 - Turn off all the "enhancements" like Noise Reduction, and Film Mode Detection, Skin Tone Enhancement, and Contrast Enhancement.
 All of these adulterate the content your computer is meant to display.